R03b3n5/Terraform-Guide/education-engineer/terraform-getting-started.md

 With Terraform installed, you will now provision an NGINX resource in Docker.

-After you install Terraform on your local machine, create a new directory using `mkdir` and then navigate into it using `cd` .
+Create a new directory using `mkdir` and then navigate into it using `cd` .

 ```shell
 $ mkdir terraform-demo